Islets of Mauritius: Île de la Passe

 Île de la Passe is a rocky islet in the bay of Grand Port on the island of Mauritius.
-Between 20–25 August 1810, during the British campaign to capture the island (then called Île de France) from the French, it was the scene of a long and very hard-fought action between roughly equal forces of French and British frigates and, on balance, a defeat for the British, who lost four frigates, though one of these was subsequently recaptured and the French squadron did not survive the British invasion of Mauritius.
+Between 20 and 25 August 1810, during the British campaign to capture the island (then called Île de France) from the French, it was the scene of a long and very hard-fought action between roughly equal forces of French and British frigates and, on balance, a defeat for the British, who lost four frigates, though one of these was subsequently recaptured and the French squadron did not survive the British invasion of Mauritius.

 Coin de Mire

 Coin de Mire, also called Gunner's Quoin, measures just 65 hectares and lies 8 km north of Mauritius.
 There are remnants of a sugar plantation set up by Dutch settlers.
 Gunner's Quoin is near Île Plate, also called "Flat Island".

 Île D'Ambre

 Île D'Ambre, or Amber Island, is an islet off the eastern coast of Mauritius.
 It is relatively large compared to some of the other islets, and it has a number smaller islets of its own, including Île Mounick, Matapan Island and Îlot Canarde.
 The Forestry Services of the Ministry for Agriculture, Fisheries and Natural Resources is in charge of the islet.

 In the early hours of 18 August 1744 the vessel Le Saint Géran was shipwrecked on the reef of this island, resulting in the drowning deaths of 172 passengers, with only 9 survivors.
 It is known for having the last definite sighting of a dodo in 1662.